 These pesky bloodsuckers that leave you scratching are more than just a nuisance... they are a menace.
-They carry diseases – encephalitis, malaria, West Nile Virus – and cause heartworms in your canine friends.
+They can carry diseases – Zika, encephalitis, malaria, West Nile Virus – and can cause heartworms in your canine friends.

 The word "mosquito" is Spanish for "little fly" and they belong to the order of Diptera – true flies.
-Mosquitoes are like flies in that they have two wings, but unlike flies, their wings have scales, their legs are long, and the females have a long mouth part for piercing skin.
-There are many species of mosquitoes that frequent your Florida outdoor activities, but all require water to breed.
+But in reality, the only similarity mosquitoes have with flies is that they both have two wings, otherwise they couldn't be more different.
+Mosquitoes have scales on their wings, long legs, and the females have a long mouthpiece for piercing skin.
+There are many species of mosquitoes that frequent Florida, but all require water to breed.

-Mosquitoes have many sensors to designed to seek out their prey, including:
+Mosquitoes have many sensors designed to seek out their prey, including:

 - Chemical sensors that can sense carbon dioxide and lactic acid up to 100 feet away.
 Just about any mammal or bird gives off these gases as part of its normal breathing.
 Certain chemicals in sweat also seem to attract mosquitoes.